-TECH 335 - COMPUTER CONTROLLED PROTOTYPING IN TECHNOLOGY (3)
+TECH 335 - CNC PROTOTYPING (3)

-A study of the applications of computers and microprocessor board controllers in industrial production and process control.
-Prerequisite: DSGN 121.
+A study of the applications of computer-controlled design and project development utilizing a variety of materials and equipment.
+Prerequisite: DSGN 121 or permission of instructor.
 (Course fees apply.)

 TECH 343 - FABRICATION AND MACHINING III (2)